 Air Jordan VIII: Released in 1993

-One of the most characterful sneakers in the Michael Jordan shoes line, the VIII is chunky, defiant, and daring.
+One of the most characterful sneakers in the Michael Jordan shoe line-up, the VIII is chunky, defiant, and daring.
 With a chenille tongue graphic and twin straps that cross over the laces, the AJ VIIIs are most definitely a 90s-style sneaker and a winning choice for anyone seeking something a little different.
 Look out for the low-top version of the VIII, released in 2003.

 Air Jordan XVIII: Released in 2003